thakkarV/ThesisProgress/Presentations/One/index.md

 template: basic-layout
 ## Type 2 Hypervisor - Shared Memory
 1. Init vmshm memory in Linux host
-2. Use vmshm driver to expose a virtual PCIe charecter device to host and guests
+2. Use vmshm driver to expose a virtual PCIe character device to host and guests
-3. `mmap` shared memroy in guests to expose to userland
+3. `mmap` shared memory in guests to expose to userland

 ---